 Place Louis XV

-The Place de la Concorde was created in 1772 and was called Place Louis XV.
+It was created in 1772 as Place Louis XV.

 The Champs-Elysées were then a muddy path that ran through bushes and thickets!

 The aldermen of Paris funded the creation of the square in order to pay tribute to Louis XV.